idvorkin/idvorkin.github.io/_posts/2020-04-01-Igor-Eulogy.md

 - Seeing him become a rower:
   - Leaning in when he fell out of the boat
   - Getting strong with land days
+  - Being able to do exercising with him.
   - Excitement about his strength from rowing translating to other physical activities
 - Seeing him host his friends:
   - Being a DM for D&D